Projective homogeneous varieties of Picard rank one in small characteristic: Consequences and higher Picard ranks

 and compare it with $Q = \overline{G}_m P^{\overline{\alpha}} \cap \overline{G}_n P^{\overline{\beta}}$, analogously as before.
 This gives in particular, considering a root $\gamma \in \Phi^+$ satisfying $\overline{\alpha}, \overline{\beta} \in \Supp(\gamma)$, that $\varphi_Q(\gamma) = \min (m,n)$ for all $\gamma$, while $\varphi_{\pi^{-1}(P)}(\gamma)$ is equal to $1$ if $\gamma$ is short, and equal to $0$ if $\gamma$ is long.
 To show that those two parabolics can never coincide it is enough to have both such a long and a short root.
 This is always the case, as recalled at the beginning of this Subsection in (\ref{bbb})- (\ref{fff}), hence this concludes the proof. \end{proof}

 \begin{lemma} Keeping the above notations, consider two distinct simple positive roots $\alpha$ and $\beta$ satisfying one of the conditions of \Cref{alphabeta}.
-Then the parabolic $P \defeq N_GP^\alpha \cap P^\beta$ gives a variety $X\defeq G/P$ which is \emph{not} of Wenzel type. \end{lemma}
+Then the parabolic $P \defeq N_{r,G}P^\alpha \cap P^\beta$ gives a variety $X\defeq G/P$ which is \emph{not} of standard type. \end{lemma}

 \begin{proof} The reduced part of the parabolic subgroup $P$ is $P_{\text{red}} = P^\alpha \cap P^\beta$: by \Cref{BB_flag}, the convex cone of curves of the variety $X$ is generated by the classes of the curves